TheVoxcraft/Bubble-Sorting/README.md

 # Bubble Sorting
-A basic visualized and an attempt at making it faster.
+A basic visualized bubble sorting method and an attempt at making it faster.